CENsBonn/fMRI/_sources/chapter1_why.md

 The first intrinsic motivation is that we might simply be curious as to how our brain creates our mind and controls our behaviour.
 One random example: one can [reconstruct the images that people saw from their BOLD signal](https://www.biorxiv.org/content/10.1101/2022.11.18.517004v2.full.pdf).

 ## Therapy / improvement
 Knowing about the neural mechanisms underlying a process can help to find treatment of deficits in this process, or improve performance of this process in healthy people.
 For example: *Role of serotonine in depression?
 Disturbed mechanisms of reward processing in depression?*

+Neuroimaging could also help in the development of new drugs, by providing evidence about the pharmacokinetics and pharmacodynamics of a specific drug or substance, such as [oxytocin](https://doi.org/10.1016/j.biopsych.2017.04.015).

 ## Assistance in diagnostics
 Another use of measurements of neural mechanisms could be assistance in diagnostic procedures.
 For example,  [fMRI can be used to communicate with a patient in a vegetative state to determine their consciousness level](https://www.nejm.org/doi/full/10.1056/nejmoa0905370); [this is possible with fNIRS as well](https://doi.org/10.1117/1.NPh.4.4.040501).